IcyLetters/N3DSXL-USB-C-Mod-and-Circlepad-Fix/readme.md

 ## Main Guide

-This is the most tedious process of the entire mod, it will take roughly half an hour to an hour depending.
-This is also the most important part cosmetically, if you mess up here there is no fixing it.
-So make sure you proceed carefully and have patience.

 #### 1. Remove back panel.
 <img src="/images/IMG_0939.JPEG" alt="Back Cover" width="300" />
 Remove the 8 screws, these are longer than the other screws in the console so be sure to keep them separate.
 The top two are covered by the rubber nubs, so also remove those and put them aside.